 The thing is, this is now happening on a much broader scale, transcending industries and jobs.
 Many managers who used to manage in person have had to quickly adapt or sustain new online managerial practices for workers in virtual environments.

 It also gets challenging for managers to track their employees’ daily work because they cannot monitor them physically.
-With this, it is also more challenging for the remote working employees to learn something new from their managers.
+With this, it is also more challenging for remote working employees to learn something new from their managers.

 The best way to control the employees in remote working is by using employee monitoring and time tracking software.
 The web-based software helps in communicating and monitoring the productivity of remote workers.